How to get to Santa Teresa and Mal Pais from La Fortuna, Costa Rica?

 One of the most flexible options is to rent a car or take a taxi.
 The drive from La Fortuna to Santa Teresa covers approximately 280 kilometers and typically takes 5 to 6 hours, depending on traffic and road conditions.
 Depending on your chosen path, this route may include a ferry trip over the Nicoya peninsula.
 The ferry is a cool experience, may save you some time, and is fairly priced for passengers and vehicles alike.

-The primary advantage of driving is the freedom to explore the beautiful landscapes of Costa Rica at your own pace.
+The primary advantage of driving is the freedom to explore Costa Rica's beautiful landscapes at your own pace.
 However, navigating unfamiliar roads can be challenging, particularly in rural areas with limited signage.
 If you choose this option, consider downloading a GPS app to assist with directions.
 Taxis can be more expensive, ranging from $300 to $375 for the journey.

 Use our Pura Vida Traveling exclusive link to receive up to 10% off and additional rental benefits.